TDD Without the Overkill: Why Lightweight TDD Ships Faster

 A 40-line Rake task that backfills one column on one production table - the one you will run twice and delete next week - does not need a test.
 Run it on staging, eyeball the output, run it on production, delete the file.
 The same logic covers most one-off data migrations: the script is a transaction that runs once, and writing a test against a populated dev database often costs more than running the migration twice.

-The rule of thumb that catches all four cases: will this code be touched again?
+The rule of thumb that catches each: will this code be touched again?
 If the answer is no, skip TDD and feel no guilt.
 If the answer is yes, even “yes, in three months,” the ledger flips and you should write the test.
 The Rails app you are still maintaining six months later is the one where the missing tests cost you four hours per change.

 What changes when your team adopts the rhythm #